MarcusElwin/MarcusElwin/README.md

 # Hi there, I'm Marcus 👋
 Data Scientist / Machine Learning Engineer turned Product Manager and vice versa.
+No working as an AI lead 🤖

 <!--![MarcusElwin's Stats](https://github-readme-stats.vercel.app/api?username=MarcusElwin&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)-->

 ## ℹ️ About Me
 - 🤖 Been working with AI, ML and Data Science for the past 7+ years.
 - 🎯 I also have some background in product, as a Product Manager.
-- I'm currently working at [PocketLaw](pocketlaw.com) which is an AI Legal Tech Startup, based in Stockholm 🇸🇪.
+- I'm currently working at [Kustom](https://www.kustom.co/) which is an fintech checkout platform scaleup, based in Stockholm 🇸🇪.
-- Data Scientist -> Product Manager -> AI Engineer
+- Data Scientist -> Product Manager -> AI Engineer -> AI Lead

 ## Tech Stack
 Like the cool kids, I also want to show some icons.